syncthing/docs/dev/building.rst

   build.go is run without any commands or parameters).

 ``go run build.go build``
-  Forces a rebuild of the binary to the current directory; similar to ``install`` but slower.

-``go run build.go clean``
-  Removes build artefacts, guaranteeing a complete rebuild.
-Use this when switching between normal builds and noupgrade builds.
+  Builds just the named target, or ``syncthing`` by default, to the current directory.
+Use when cross compiling.

 ``go run build.go test``
   Runs the tests.